Codepath-G27/Task-Train/README.md

 User Stories

-- [ ]  User must be able to see a calendar that has all events and to-do items
+- [X]  Unique UI design with icon and splashScreen
-- [ ]  User must be able to create a to-do and event items and set item name, time, alarm
+- [X]  User must be able to create a to-do and event items and set item name, time, alarm
-- [ ]  User must be able to see relevant to-do items in a list
+- [X]  User must be able to see relevant to-do items in a list
-- [ ]  User must be able to edit and remove items from the calendar
+- [X]  User must be able to edit and remove items from the list of task
-- [X]  User receives a daily notification stating what events/to-do items they have for the day
+- [X]  User receives a notification at a designated time
 - [X]  User is able to set alarms/reminders
-- [X]  Reminders activate at the given time notificng the user
+- [X]  Reminders activate at the given time notifying the user
+- [X]  Synch between task and reminder creation

 Here's an update on our Unit 11 progress: